Level/abstract-level/README.md

 > :pushpin: The key structure is equal to that of [`subleveldown`](https://github.com/Level/subleveldown).
 This means that an `abstract-level` sublevel can read sublevels previously created with (and populated by) `subleveldown`.

 Internally, sublevels operate on keys that are either a string, Buffer or Uint8Array, depending on parent database and choice of encoding.
 Which is to say: binary keys are fully supported.
 The `name` must however always be a string and can only contain ASCII characters.
-When bundling JavaScript with Webpack, Browserify or other, you can choose not to use the `'buffer'` encoding and (through configuration of the bundler) exclude the [`buffer`](https://github.com/feross/buffer) shim in order to reduce bundle size.

 The optional `options` object may contain: